-In accordance with FASB ASC 820, the Company measures its cash and investment in available-for-sale securities at fair value.
-The Company's cash and investment in available-for-sale securities are classified within Level 1 by using quoted market prices.
+In accordance with FASB ASC 820, the Company measures its cash equivalents, investment in available-for-sale securities, derivative liability and cost-basis investment at fair value.
+The Company's cash equivalents and investment in available-for-sale securities are classified within Level 1 by using quoted market prices.
+The Company's derivative liability and cost-based investment are classified within Level 3.

-The carrying value of accounts receivable, cash accounts, other current assets, accounts payable, deferred rent, and accrued liabilities are considered to be representative of their respective fair values because of the short-term nature of those instruments.
+The carrying value of other current assets and accounts payable are considered to be representative of their respective fair values because of the short-term nature of those instruments.